lexuslie/100-days-of-code/log.md

 **Thoughts** Broke my streak for Taco Tuesday, but those $2 margs were worth it.
 I learned more about colors and I liked it alot.
 It is absoluely amazing how much thought and time goes into a simple website.

 **REMINDER** It's hump dayyyyyyy.

+### Day 7: January 14, 2021 Thursday

+**Today's Progress**: I've gone through a couple of exercises on FreeCodeCamp and started Googles Python class.

+**Thoughts** I almost didn't code today because I didn't feel like it.
+Then I learned about the passing of a friend of my friends and that shook me up.
+So I got up and kept pushing through.

+**REMINDER** Life is fleeting.
+Enjoy each and every second of it.
+Be kind to people.